Glossary

 HSA (Health Savings Account)

 Tax-advantaged account for medical expenses: tax-deductible contributions, tax-free growth, tax-free withdrawals for qualified expenses.
+Only available if enrolled in an HDHP.

 Inflation Rate